Reality Check: Getting and staying fit is a lifestyle, not a duck soup.

 Back in the last quarter of 2005, I was still “slightly” underweight.
 I only weighed 123.2 lbs. or 56 kg.
 So I decided to gain the weight (within normal range is 148 to 160 lbs.–for medium frame) proportionate to my height (5′ 8.9″), bring my definition of fitness to a higher level and most importantly, achieve a normal Body Mass Index (within 18.5 to 24.99).

-I started lifting weights by the first quarter of 2006 and it took eight months of regular workout to obtain the additional weight I needed (i.e., six times a week for one and a half hours per session).
+I started lifting weights by the second quarter of 2006 and it took eight months of regular workout to obtain the additional weight I needed (i.e., six times a week for one and a half hours per session).

 Pertaining to fees and stuff, yoga has the opposite story.
 For someone belonging to the lower echelon of society, emolument for that sure is a millstone.
 Therefore, I picked up the alternative by gathering different yoga stances from magazines, books, and CDs (particularly YOGA: The Flow Series Fire in 2007).
 I incorporated the postures I mastered from these materials to my workout.
 Since then, it’s what I use when I’m stationed in a place where gym equipment are unavailable and as a substitute for the boring, stationary warm-up in the gym.